-The best free VPNs for 2020
+- The best free VPN for Mac: Hide.Me

 Unlike many free VPN services on the market, ProtonVPN has no monthly limits on the amount of data that you can use.
-In addition, you can set up a ProtonVPN client on your iOS or Android smartphone or your Linux, Mac, or Windows PC.
-There are no logins required; you can use an email address to sign up and get started; and there are no ads that are constantly bugging you to upgrade your plan.
+In addition, you can set up a ProtonVPN client on your iOS, iPadOS, or Android mobile device or your Linux, Mac, or Windows PC.
+ProtonVPN also supports Chromebooks and Android TVs.
+You can use an email address to sign up and get started, and there are no ads.

 However, there are some notable disadvantages when it comes to using this service.
 Users are only permitted to use it on one device.
-People who use the free version also receive less speedy connections than those with a paid plan, and there is no person-to-person support offered, either.
+People who use the free version also receive less speedy connections than those with a paid plan, and there is no person-to-person/BitTorrent support offered, either.

 Those limitations aside, ProtonVPN is an extremely strong, security-minded VPN service that can act as a permanent tool in your privacy arsenal, whether you pay for it or not.

-If you’re looking for a VPN service that offers generous amounts of data while keeping your internet habits completely private, then Windscribe is calling your name.
-Windscribe offers you 10GB of bandwidth per month and lets you choose your server location from 10 locales.
+If you’re looking for a VPN service that offers generous amounts of data while keeping your internet habits completely private and is compatible with Amazon Fire Stick, then Windscribe is calling your name.
+The free version of Windscribe offers you an unlimited number of connections, 10GB of bandwidth per month, and lets you choose your server location from 10 locales.

 Those problems aside, Hide.Me is an excellent all-around VPN service.
 If you are interested in keeping your privacy and still having a decent amount of bandwidth for free, Hide.Me has you covered.

-- The best sandbox games
+- The best VPN services for 2021

-- The best budget laptops for 2021
+- The best cheap AT&T phone deals for August 2021